Live editor for all the examples will be added soon.

 Explanation:

-• There’s a padding of 20px around the content.
+of 20px around the content. - A

-• A border of 5px surrounds the padding.
+of 5px surrounds the padding. - The element has a

-• The element has a margin of 30px around it, creating space between this box and other elements.
+of 30px around it, creating space between this box and other elements.

 Conclusion